Battle of the Bay of Velez: Aftermath

 The booty was offered to the Saadi ruler as a token of friendship and neighbourliness and also to dissuade him from launching raids on Oran.
+It was a man named Musa who commanded the Velez on behalf of the Saadi ruler, Salah Reis gifted him the navy vessels and cannons he had captured.
+Salah Reis informed him that Abu Hassan would be imprisoned in Algiers for his dealings with the Christians and requested that the Saadi ruler should not cross the Moulouya, which was the border between the Saadi state and the Kingdom of Tlemcen.
 Despite this offer a new border incident occurred, and Salah Reis spent his winter preparing an expedition against Morocco, after which he defeated the Saadi ruler in the Battle of Taza.